 A well-structured franchise model is a mutually beneficial arrangement that provides franchisees with the right level of support to ensure success.
 Although it is the responsibility of each franchisee to comply with employment standards, franchisors should be concerned with the ability of the franchise as a whole to be compliant with employment legislation.

+Since franchisees use your brand, the public sees you and your franchisees as part of a big organisation.
+Anything that one franchisee does reflects on the whole franchise’s reputation.
 Breaches of employment standards will have a negative impact on the franchisor’s brand and affect all parties within the franchise.

 Franchisors should have processes in place to ensure that all franchisees comply with New Zealand legislation.
 This should be standardised and documented centrally by franchise management and applied so that all franchisees will implement and act on it correctly.